Timeline

 Usability Testing

-We've drafted a set of usability testing questions that reflect both user needs and business objectives for our Beta version.
+Feedback is essential for refining our product, addressing pain points, and enhancing the overall user experience.
 Below are sample questions designed to gather insights into the platform’s technical functionality and its effectiveness in supporting labeling tasks.